Skip to main content

 Inspection

-Next, the facility will need to be inspected to confirm or deny that asbestos-containing material is present at the facility.
+Next, the facility will need to be inspected to confirm or deny the presence of asbestos-containing material.

 Notification

-Then, within 2 weeks prior to work (10 business days is the requirement), provide notification of your project to Maricopa, Pima or Pinal County, according to the facility location:
+Then, within 2 weeks prior to work (10 business days is the requirement), provide notification of your project to Maricopa, Pima, or Pinal County asbestos notification web pages, according to the facility location:

 Emission Controls and Manifests

-Particular manufacturing and fabricating operations either cannot emit visible emissions into the outside air or must follow air cleaning procedures, as well as follow certain requirements when removing asbestos-containing waste.
+Particular manufacturing and fabricating operations either cannot emit visible emissions into the outside air or must follow air cleaning procedures and specific requirements when removing asbestos-containing waste.
 A waste shipment record, commonly known as a manifest, is also required to track asbestos-generated waste from the project to an approved landfill.